jugcoding/raked-inesita/README.md

 Go to [http://localhost:9292/](http://localhost:9292/)

+edit some file under ./app and see livereload magic.

 ## Other rake tasks :
 * bundle exec rake compile : recompile assets and opal ruby app.
 * bundle exec rake reset : cleanup, then setup.